-- Shut off the engine, remove the electric-start button (if equipped), and wait for all moving parts to stop before adjusting the cutting height. - Do not put your fingers under the housing when adjusting the cutting height.
+- Shut off the engine and wait for all moving parts to stop before adjusting the cutting height. - Do not put your fingers under the housing when adjusting the cutting height.

 A CAUTION

 If the engine has been running, the muffler will be hot and can burn you.